ReactiveSlime/batch-minecraft-launcher/README.md

 # **ReactiveSlimes Minecraft Batch Launcher**

+## Getting Started
+To begin using the launcher all you need to do it download the setup.bat file put it into its own folder as it makes folder/files and double run the setup.bat and that is it

 ## Small time batch script developer and I just make scripts in my free time but this one is different.
 It's my first one I have put up online.

 **Back story on how I began this project:**